 Real Estate Investing: Apartment Complexes

 Investors who flip apartments realize that they are playing a whole different game.
-Apartments are valued based on cash flow and net operating income (learn more here) where as in houses you increase the value by fixing physical structures (roof, windows, carpet) and reselling the home similarly priced to other houses in the neighborhood.
+Apartments are valued based on cash flow and net operating income where as houses are valued by fixing physical structures (roof, windows, carpet) and reselling the home similarly priced to other houses in the neighborhood.

 If you want to flip apartments then you must purchase a complex at discounted price, increase it’s cash flow, reduce expenses, and sell it for the market cap rate.
-If you are confused no worries this example should help.
+If you are confused no worries this flipping apartment example below should help.

 A Simplified Example Apartment Flip

 Suppose you find a 25 unit apartment building for sale.
 They are all 3 bedroom units renting for $800 on average, which is less than the $900 average for the area you are in.

 Last year’s vacancy rate was 8% which is higher than the area’s average rate of 4%.